On March 13, Estonia built on its well-deserved title as the “digital nation” when it launched the online hackathon, Hack The Crisis Estonia.

 A company representative fills out one of two applications on the website, whether they have extra employees, or if they’re in need of them.

-Based on that, Share ForceOne matches the companies with each other and even provides the necessary contract templates and other bits and pieces they might need in order to get started.
+Based on that, Share ForceOne matches the companies with each other and even provides the necessary contract templates and other bits and pieces they might need to get started.

 Share ForceOne is an intuitive and smart solution to the workforce crisis, and it’s continuing to be useful since it placed as a winner in March’s hackathon.